LILiK-117bis/ca_manager/README.md

 #### `request_server.py`

-This is a shell for a user, the shell only reads the input from the user and return a JSON, this user can be used with Ansible to request and retrive certificates.
+This is a shell for a user, the shell only reads the input from the user and return a JSON, this user can be used with Ansible to request and retrieve certificates.

 The server logs can be found at `/home/request/request_server.log`